tonethar/IGME-230-GDD-2017-Fall/notes/HW-gif-finder.md

 Go ahead and run the code, the app should pretty much look like the second screenshot at the top of this page.

-One more thing - to get the fading working properly, add this line of code to the bottom of `loadData()`:
+One more thing - to get the fading working properly, add this line of code to the bottom of `getData()`:

 `$("#content").fadeOut(100);`